ralfano/GettingandCleaningDataCourseProject/README.md

 ## Instruction list

+1. open a command line prompt

-1. goto a working directory <WD>
+2. goto a working directory <WD>

-2. clone the repository with the following command:
+3. clone the repository with the following command:

 ```
 git clone https://github.com/ralfano/GettingandCleaningDataCourseProject.git
 ```

-3. change your working directory to <WD>\GettingandCleaningDataCourseProject
+4. change your working directory to <WD>\GettingandCleaningDataCourseProject

-4. run the run_analysis.R script with the following command:
+5. run the run_analysis.R script with the following command:

 ```
 Rscript run_analysis.R